|

 Christian Brand Thomsen

-In his forty-four films (made in only fourteen years) Rainer Werner Fassbinder
+In his forty-four films (made in only fourteen years) Rainer Werner

-with stories of the desperate yearning for love and freedom in a non-permissive
+limitations of humanity, with stories of the desperate yearning for

-world.
-In Fassbinder, Christian Thomsen, a close friend of the director,
+Thomsen, a close friend of the director, brilliantly reflects the

-brilliantly reflects the sexual, political, and overwhelmingly human contradictions
+sexual, political, and overwhelmingly human contradictions inherent

-inherent in the life of Fassbinder, this intensely creative man, and in the remarkable
+in the life of Fassbinder, this intensely creative man, and in the remarkable

 films he directed.
-Softcover,
+Softcover, 358 pp. $29.95.

 Back to top |